sourcegraph/about/handbook/engineering/distribution/product/roadmap.md

 ### Upgrades across multiple Sourcegraph versions should be easier

-Upgrading from 3.13 -> 3.17 requires you perform 4 individual upgrades today which is extremely painful and time consuming for site admins.
+Upgrading from 3.13 -> 3.17 requires you perform 4 individual upgrades today (3.14 -> 3.15 -> 3.16 -> 3.17) which is extremely painful and time consuming for site admins, especially when one must also address the merge conflicts that occur on each upgrade.
+We would like to make upgrades across multiple Sourcegraph versions easier.

 - Owner: none
 - Status: not planned